 3. Hairless Wonders

 Besides lacking fingernails and toes, witches were also supposedly unable to grow hair on any part of their body.
 If this was truly the case, it would explain their fondness for wide-brimmed, pointed hats that, while not flattering, helped to keep the wigs they were forced to wear secured to their heads.

 The absence of eyebrows was easily taken care of by using a steady hand and a piece of charcoal to simulate the real thing.
 Fortunately for them, drawn-on brows were popular then just as they are now.
 It would seem that even the much-maligned witch caught a break every now and again.

 The notion that those who practiced witchcraft were minions sent to do the devil's bidding took hold during biblical times.
 Along with this belief came the assertion that each one of these agents of the netherworld boasted a mark that had been bestowed upon them by their nefarious leader.

 The most prominent of these identifiers was a wart strategically placed on either the tip of their nose or on their chin.
-Any woman seen with a wart jutting from her face was given a wide berth, unless of course there was a hair growing out of it since, as was previously mentioned, witches can't grow hair.
+Any woman seen with a wart jutting from her face was given a wide berth unless, of course, there was a hair growing out of it; as previously mentioned, witches can't grow hair.

 Along with the ever-popular wart, it was believed that witches were also branded somewhere on their person with a mark that became known as the 'sign of the witch.'
 This skin discoloration was said to be oblivious to pain and completely devoid of blood.